Liga Nacional de Fútbol Profesional: Competition: National League Championship

-The 42 member clubs of LaLiga are grouped into two divisions: Primera División or LaLiga Santander (20 clubs) and Segunda División or LaLiga SmartBank (22 clubs).
+The 42 member clubs of LaLiga are grouped into two divisions: Primera División or LALIGA EA SPORTS (20 clubs) and Segunda División or LALIGA HYPERMOTION (22 clubs).
 In any given season a club plays each of the others in the same division twice, once at their home stadium and once at that of their opponents.
-This makes for a total of 38 games played each season in LaLiga and 42 in Segunda División.
+This makes for a total of 38 games played each season in Primera División and 42 in Segunda División.

 Clubs gain three points for a win, one for a draw, and none for a defeat.
-At the end of each season, the club with the most points in LaLiga Santander is crowned champion.
+At the end of each season, the club with the most points in Primera División is crowned Spanish champions.
 If points are equal, the head-to-head records determine the winner.
 If still equal, the goal difference and then goals scored become the deciding factors.
-As for Segunda División, at the top end three clubs win promotion to LaLiga, with the bottom three LaLiga clubs taking their places.
-At the lower end, four clubs are relegated to Primera División RFEF, while four teams from Primera División RFEF join LaLiga SmartBank in their stead.
+As for Segunda División, at the top end three clubs win promotion to Primera, with the bottom three LALIGA clubs taking their places.
+At the lower end, four clubs are relegated to Primera Federación, while four teams from Primera Federación join Segunda instead.

-The National League Championship has only been interrupted on two occasions throughout its history, during the Spanish Civil War (1936-1939) and in 2020 due to the COVID-19 pandemic.The competitions were suspended between 9 March and 11 June 2020, when they began again without spectators.
+The National League Championship has only been interrupted on two occasions throughout its history, during the Spanish Civil War (1936–1939) and in 2020 due to the COVID-19 pandemic.
+The competitions were suspended between 9 March and 11 June 2020, when they began again without spectators.